gpsuser/UCMCO5225_class_Kotlin/week3/3_kotlin_abstract_inheritance_lecture.md

 ## Section 1: Introduction and Overview (3 minutes)

-Welcome to today's lecture on Inheritance and the Liskov Substitution Principle in Kotlin.
 Today, we'll explore one of the fundamental concepts of Object-Oriented Programming: inheritance, and how Kotlin handles it differently from languages like Java.

 **Why Inheritance Matters:**
 - Enables code reuse through hierarchical relationships